Katarina Stamenković

 3. Search intent

 Search intent refers to what the person searching for a keyword wants to find when they type it.
 High intent means that the keyword indicates the person searching for it is at the bottom of the funnel, ready to buy or take action.
-We advise focusing on high search intent keywords because they allow you to get more quality leads.
+As a SaaS SEO agency, we advise focusing on high search intent keywords because they allow you to get more quality leads.

 Mistakes to avoid